-Prerequisite: MAT 050 or MAT 090 ("C" grade or better) or appropriate math score
+Prerequisite: MAT 050 ("C" grade or better) or appropriate math score

-Develops mathematical and problem-solving skills.
-Appropriate technological skills are included.
-Content is selected to highlight connections between mathematics and the society in which we live.
-Topics include set theory and logic, mathematical modeling, probability and statistical methods, and consumer mathematics.
-Additional content will include one topic in geometry, numeration systems, decision theory, or management science.
+Highlights connections between mathematics and the society in which we live and is intended for liberal arts majors.
+Topics include set theory and logic, mathematical modeling, probability and statistical methods and consumer mathematics.